alexharri/website/posts/bit-sets.md

 const bitIndex = index & 0b11111;
 ```

-This sets any bits left of the 5 least-significant bits to zero.
+This sets any bits left of the 5 least significant bits to zero.

 And with that, we know how to parse an input `index` into word and bit indices: